 The Company's compensation programs are designed to attract, retain, motivate and reward the Executives responsible for leading the business in a manner that directly aligns the Executives' interests with those of the Company's stockholders.
-To accomplish these objectives, the Committee sets each of the primary components of the Company's executive compensation program, (base salary, short-term cash incentive and long-term equity-based incentives), at a market-competitive rate, which is determined by reference to the 50th percentile of the relevant peer group (the Industry Specific Peer Group for the CEO and CFO, and the Survey Peer Group for the other NEOs), resulting in each Executive's total compensation opportunity being set at approximately the 50th percentile of the relevant peer group's total pay for executives with similar positions and responsibilities.
+To accomplish these objectives, the Committee sets each of the primary components of the Company's executive compensation program (base salary, short-term cash incentive and long-term equity-based incentives) at a market-competitive rate, which is determined by reference to the approximate median of the relevant peer group (the Industry Specific Peer Group for the CEO and CFO, and the Survey Peer Group for the other NEOs), resulting in each Executive's total compensation opportunity being set at approximately the median of the relevant peer group's total pay for executives with similar positions and responsibilities.
 The Committee does not employ a mechanical process based on external compensation data, however, as other considerations such as time in position, tenure, position and succession within the Company are considered.
 As data for the relevant peer group fluctuates or the peer group members are updated to reflect changes in the market, the Committee may make adjustments in one or more components of compensation to more closely align with market.
 The Committee and, with respect to the President and CEO, the Board of Directors, have full discretion to choose the elements of executive compensation that the Executives will be paid or will be eligible to earn each year and to adjust the proportion of total compensation opportunity that each element provides.
-Company performance, market data, individual performance, executive succession, hiring and retention needs and internal equity among our Executives' compensation materially.
+Company performance, market data, individual performance, executive succession, hiring and retention needs and internal equity among our Executives' compensation packages have been the primary factors considered in decisions to change compensation materially.